opheliasdaisies/flatiron_assessment_2/assessment.md

   a.
    i.
 Create a method to return the grade of a student, given that student's name. ii.
-Then use it to refactor your work in 3.i.
+Then use it to refactor your work in 3.i., i.e. use your method to replace some of the iteration that was initiailly required.

   b.
    i.Create a method to udpate a instructor's subject given the instructor and the new subject.